Please read our Care & Maintenance guide to learn how to care for and maintain your ClearWater Tank.

 We’ve put together a guide with handy calculator to help you calculate how much rainwater you can collect annually.
 Simply download and change the rainfall and roof area to suit your location.

-Every ClearWater Tank comes standard with Geotextile Underlay … a non-woven, needle-punched geotextile made from polyester.
+Our optional, Geotextile Underlay is a non-woven, needle-punched geotextile made from polyester.

 Our underlay is manufactured for pavement stabilisation, subgrade / subsoil separation, slope stabilisation and liner protection.
 The underlay functions as reinforcement to protect your liner.